-The base rate, sometimes known as the bank rate or interest rate, is the most important interest rate in the UK.
+The base rate, sometimes known as the bank rate or base interest rate, is the most important interest rate in the UK.

 Set by the Bank of England (BoE), the base rate influences the interest rates offered by other banks and building societies.
 If the base rate goes up, then most mortgage, loan, and savings rates will go up by a similar amount - and vice versa if it goes down.